Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

 \subsection{Results for $V$}

 In this section we show our results for the Hadamard biscalar $V(x,x')$.
-In the top plot of Fig.~\ref{fig:GretComparison} we consider the case of $x$ and $x'$ on a static path with $y=y'$ and $\gamma=\pi/2$ for $\coupl=1/4$.
-In it, we compare the following: $V$ obtained using the higher order CID scheme of Sec.~\ref{eq:Oh6} with $h=0.00261799$ (dashed red); the retarded Green function $G_{\textrm{ret}}$ calculated with the multipolar $\ell$-mode sum (up to $\ell=800$) expression given in Eq.~(134)~\cite{Casals:2012px}\footnote{We note that in the last expression in Eq.~(134)~\cite{Casals:2012px} there is a missing factor $\theta(-\sigma_{\mathbb{M}_2})$.} (blue); the crude approximation $\nu_0+\nu_1\sigma$ to $V$ (dashed gray) from Eq.~\eqref{eqn:VsigmaExpansion}; $V$ calculated using a small coordinate distance expansion (see Ref.~\cite{CDOWb}) (green).
-The first divergence at $\eta=\pi/2$ of $G_{\textrm{ret}}$ corresponds to the direct null geodesic divergence $\delta(\sigma)$ as per the Hadamard form Eq.\eqref{grhad}.
+In the top plot of Fig.~\ref{fig:GretComparison} we consider the case of $x$ and $x'$ on static paths with $y=y'$ and $\gamma=\pi/2$ for $\coupl=1/4$.
+In it, we compare the following: $V$ obtained using the fourth order CID scheme of Sec.~\ref{sec:Oh4} with the choice of $h=0.00261799$ (in dashed red); the retarded Green function $G_{\textrm{ret}}$ calculated with the multipolar $\ell$-mode sum (capped at the finite value $\ell=800$) expression given in Eq.~(134) of Ref.~\cite{Casals:2012px}\footnote{We note that in the last expression in Eq.~(134) of Ref.~\cite{Casals:2012px} there is a missing factor $\theta(-\sigma_{\mathbb{M}_2})$.} (in blue); the crude approximation $\nu_0+\nu_1\sigma$ to $V$ (in dashed gray) from Eq.~\eqref{eqn:VsigmaExpansion}; $V$ calculated using a small coordinate distance expansion (see Ref.~\cite{CDOWb}) (in green).
+The first divergence of $G_{\textrm{ret}}$ in the top plot of Fig.~\ref{fig:GretComparison} is at $\eta=\pi/2$, corresponding to the direct null geodesic divergence $\delta(\sigma)$ as per the Hadamard form Eq.~\eqref{grhad}.
 This divergence signals the start of causal separation.
-As explained in Sec.\ref{sec:PH}, $V$ and $G_{\textrm{ret}}$ should agree in the region in-between this divergence, and the next divergence at $\eta=3\pi/2$, which signals the end of the maximal normal neighbourhood and corresponds to a null geodesic having crossed a caustic at $\gamma=\pi$.
+As explained in Sec.~\ref{sec:PH}, $V$ and $G_{\textrm{ret}}$ should agree in the region between this divergence and the next divergence at $\eta=3\pi/2$, which signals the end of the maximal normal neighbourhood and corresponds to a null geodesic having crossed a caustic at $\gamma=\pi$.
 Thus, this latter divergence should be of type $\text{PV}\left(1/\sigma\right)$, in agreement with the plot.